Updated on May 6th, 2019 by Quinn Mohammed

 AGNC began paying a monthly dividend in late 2014 and almost immediately slashed its dividend.
 Since then the REIT has reduced its dividend to shareholders two other times, most recently for the August 2016 payment.

 Due to the constant dividend decreases announced by AGNC, it is best to stay away from this corporation as a dividend growth investor.
 While the adjusted dividend will still result in an elevated yield, this too is at risk of being cut in the future due to AGNC’s established history.

 High Yield Monthly Dividend Stock #1: Orchid Island Capital (ORC)

 Orchid Island is a specialty finance company that invests in residential mortgage-backed securities, or MBS.
 The principal and interest of these securities are guaranteed by the Federal National Mortgage Association, the Federal Home Loan Mortgage Corporation and the Government National Mortgage Association, known as Fannie Mae, Freddie Mac and Ginnie Mae, respectively.

-The company saw a net loss of $0.31 per share.
-This included a $0.72 loss per share due to large portfolio losses.
-Adjusting for this loss, the REIT saw net interest income of $0.41 per share.
-Net interest income declined 3.2% from the previous year to $24.78 million.
-Weighing on the company was higher than usual management fees.
+Last year was a difficult one for Orchid Island.
+The company saw a net loss of $0.52 per share.
+This included a $0.80 loss per share due to large portfolio losses.
+Adjusting for this loss, the REIT saw net interest income of $0.28 per share.
+Book value per share equaled $6.84 at year end, compared to $8.71 at the end of 2017.